This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A seizure is an episode of abnormal brain activity that can cause jerky muscle movements, loss of consciousness, or confusion.
+A seizure is a burst of electrical activity in your brain.
+A seizure may start in one part of your brain, or both sides may be affected.
+The seizure may last a few seconds or up to 5 minutes.
 A new-onset seizure is a seizure that happens for the first time.
 Some common triggers are alcohol, drugs, lack of sleep, fever, or an infection.
 High or low blood sugar levels, pregnancy, a head injury, or a stroke could also trigger a seizure.
 The cause of your seizure may not be known.
 You have a higher risk for another seizure within the next 2 years.

 - Your seizure lasts longer than 5 minutes.